mdn/content/files/en-us/web/api/videoencoder/configure/index.md

     - `displayHeight`{{Optional_Inline}}
       - : An integer representing the vertical dimension of each output {{domxref("EncodedVideoChunk")}} in pixels when displayed.
     - `hardwareAcceleration`
-      - : An hint that configures the hardware accelaration method of this codec.
+      - : A hint that configures the hardware acceleration method of this codec.
 One of:
         - `"no-preference"`
         - `"prefer-hardware"`
         - `"prefer-software"`
     - `bitrate`
       - : An integer containing the average bitrate of the encoded video in units of bits per second.
     - `framerate`
-      - : An integer containing the expected framerate in frames per second.
+      - : An integer containing the expected frame rate in frames per second.
     - `alpha`
-      - : A string indicating whether the alpha component of the VideoFrame inputs should be kept or discarded prior to encoding, defaults to `"discard"`.
+      - : A string indicating whether the alpha component of the `VideoFrame` inputs should be kept or discarded prior to encoding.
 One of:
-        - `"discard"`
+        - `"discard"` (default)
         - `"keep"`
     - `scalabilityMode`
       - : A {{domxref("DOMString", "string")}} containing an encoding scalability mode identifier as defined in [WebRTC](https://w3c.github.io/webrtc-svc/#scalabilitymodes*).
     - `bitrateMode`
-      - : A string containing a bitrate mode, defaulting to `"variable"`.
+      - : A string containing a bitrate mode.
 One of:
         - `"constant"`
-        - `"variable"`
+        - `"variable"` (default)
     - `latencyMode`
-      - : A string containing a value that configures the latency behavior of this codec, defaulting to `"quality"`.
+      - : A string containing a value that configures the latency behavior of this codec.
 One of:
-        - `"quality"`
+        - `"quality"` (default)
         - `"realtime"`